Efficient Large Language Models: A Survey: Model-Centric Methods

-\item \textbf{\textit{Weight-Activation Co-Quantization}} quantizes both model weights and activations.
-Due to the existence of outliers, activations are more difficult to quantize than model weights~\cite{bondarenko2021understanding}. \citet{yao2022zeroquant} propose ZeroQuant, which utilizes group-wise quantization for model weights and token-wise quantization for activations.
-However, ZeroQuant could not maintain accuracy for models with more than 175 billion parameters.
-To address this issue, \citet{Yao2023ZeroQuantV2EP} and \citet{wu2023zeroquantfp} propose ZeroQuant-FP and ZeroQuant-V2 respectively which both utilize low-rank matrices to recover the accuracy drop. \citet{xiao2023smoothquant} propose SmoothQuant which introduces a per-channel scaling transformation that migrates the quantization difficulty from activations to weights to achieve lossless quantization of weights and activations to 8 bits for LLMs up to 530 billion parameters. ~\citet{Guo2023OliVeAL} pinpoint outliers are critical in weight and activation quantization but their nearby normal values are not.
-Based on this observation, they propose OliVe, which prunes normal values adjacent to the outliers so that the outliers can be encoded with low precision. ~\citet{Yuan2023RPTQRP} identify the challenge of quantizing activations when different channels have disparate ranges.
-They propose RPTQ, which groups channels in activations that display similar value ranges and applies uniform quantization parameters to the values in each group. \citet{liu2023qllm} propose QLLM, an adaptive channel reassembly method that efficiently tackles activation outliers and utilizes calibration data to offset the information loss incurred from quantization. \citet{Wei2023OutlierSA} observe that the activation outliers in LLMs are asymmetric and tend to cluster in particular channels.
+\item \textbf{\textit{Weight-Activation Co-Quantization}} differs from weight-only quantization in the sense that it quantizes both model weights and activations.
+For instance, \citet{yao2022zeroquant} propose ZeroQuant, which combines group-wise quantization for model weights and token-wise quantization for activations.
+However, ZeroQuant falls short in maintaining accuracy for models with more than 175 billion parameters. \black{To address this issue, \citet{Yao2023ZeroQuantV2EP} and \citet{wu2023zeroquantfp} propose ZeroQuant-FP and ZeroQuant-V2 respectively, both of which utilize low-rank matrices to recover the accuracy drop.} A key challenge of weight-activation co-quantization is that due to the existence of outliers, activations are more difficult to quantize than model weights~\citep{bondarenko2021understanding}.
+To address this challenge, \citet{xiao2023smoothquant} propose SmoothQuant which introduces a per-channel scaling transformation that migrates the quantization difficulty from activations to weights to achieve lossless quantization of weights and activations to 8 bits for LLMs up to 530 billion parameters. ~\citet{Guo2023OliVeAL} pinpoint that outliers are critical in weight-activation co-quantization but their nearby normal values are not.
+Given that, they propose OliVe, which prunes normal values adjacent to the outliers so that the outliers can be encoded with higher precision. ~\citet{Yuan2023RPTQRP} identify the challenge of quantizing activations when different channels have disparate ranges. \black{They propose RPTQ, which groups channels in activations that have similar value ranges and applies uniform quantization parameters to the values in each group.} \citet{ahmadian2023intriguing} demonstrate that it is possible to suppress large activation outliers at scales as large as 52B.
+Given the right optimization choices during pre-training, they can quantize models ranging in size from 410M to 52B with minimal accuracy degradation. \citet{Wei2023OutlierSA} observe that the activation outliers in LLMs are asymmetric and tend to cluster in particular channels.
 Based on this observation, they propose Outlier Suppression+, which introduces operations that shift and scale channels individually to neutralize asymmetric outliers.
-Lastly, \citet{ahmadian2023intriguing} demonstrate that it is possible to suppress large activation outliers at scales as large as 52B.
-Given the right optimization choices during pre-training, they can quantize models ranging in size from 410M to 52B with minimal accuracy degradation. \end{itemize}
+Lastly, \citet{liu2023qllm} propose QLLM, an adaptive channel reassembly method that tackles activation outliers and utilizes calibration data to offset the information loss incurred from quantization.
+Experimental result shows that QLLM achieves better compression performance than SmoothQuant and Outlier Suppression+ on LLaMA model family.